2020 College Football Playoff rankings release schedule: Dates, TV channels

 The 2020 College Football Playoff rankings release schedule stretches out over five announcement days this fall.
-The fourth Top 25 reveal is set for Tuesday, Dec.
-15.
+The fifth and final Top 25 reveal is set for Sunday, Dec.
+20 — Selection Day.

 Last season, LSU beat defending national champion Clemson in the College Football Playoff National Championship Game.
 For 2020, the CFP committee will put together the rankings that determine the four semifinalists and will set up the New Year's Six bowl matchups.